 The EU agricultural holdings classification system is in the current wording legislatively defined by Commission Implementation Regulation (EU) No. 2015/220 of 3 February 2015 laying down rules for the application of Council Regulation (EC) No 1217/2009 setting up a network for the collection of accountancy data on the incomes and business operation of agricultural holdings in the European Union.
 The EU typology of agriculture holdings has been used in the current form since the accounting year 2010.
-The most significant change in comparison with the previous system was the introduction of the Standard Output indicator ("Standard Output, SO") instead of former Standard Gross Margin (SGM).
-Besides this transition, the most important changes include introduction of three-level type of farming classification (formerly four-level), establishment of 14 economic size classes (formerly 10 economic size classes), expression of economic size in Euro (formerly in economic size units) and introduction of a new classification variable which reflects the importance of other gainful activities of agricultural holdings.
+The most significant change in comparison with the previous system was the introduction of the Standard Output indicator ("Standard Output, SO") instead of the former Standard Gross Margin (SGM).
+Besides this transition, the most important changes include the introduction of the three-level type of farming classification (formerly four-level), the establishment of 14 economic size classes (formerly 10 economic size classes), expression of economic size in Euro (formerly in economic size units) and introduction of a new classification variable which reflects the importance of other gainful activities of agricultural holdings.

-The standard output is the key variable which enables classifying of the agricultural holdings by types of farming and by economic size classes.
-The standard output is defined as mean monetary value of gross agricultural production.
-EU Member States are obliged to calculate the standard output coefficients for all significant crop and livestock categories.
-Full list of these products is included in the annex of the Regulation No. 2015/220.
+The standard output is the key variable that enables the classifying of the agricultural holdings by types of farming and by economic size classes.
+The standard output is defined as a mean monetary value of gross agricultural production.
+The EU Member States are obliged to calculate the standard output coefficients for all significant crop and livestock categories.
+A full list of these products is included in the annexe of Regulation No. 2015/220.
 The standard output coefficients are calculated by multiplying the production per unit by farmgate prices.
 Value-added tax, taxes on products and direct payments are not included.
 The physical measurement unit of standard output is euro per hectare or euro per animal head in particular categories (with an exception of poultry for which values per 100 heads are used and bees for which values per beehive are used).
-Standard output represents the sum of the value of principal product and secondary products, if applicable.
+The standard output represents the sum of the value of the principal product and secondary products, if applicable.

-For purposes of Farm Structure Survey in year N the reference period N-3 is taken, involving five successive years (N-5 to N-1).
-That means that coefficients of standard output 2013 covering the period 2011 to 2015 were used for classification of agricultural holdings involved in Farm Structure Survey 2016.
+For purposes of Integrated Farm Statistics (IFS; formerly Farm Structure Survey - FSS) in year N the reference period N-3 is taken, involving five successive years (N-5 to N-1).
+That means that coefficients of standard output 2017 covering the period 2015 to 2019 were used for the classification of agricultural holdings involved in Integrated Farm Statistics 2020.
 The Liaison Agency FADN CZ is in charge of calculating the standard output coefficients for the Czech Republic.
 The coefficients are updated in the years in which the Farm Structure Survey is carried out.

-The economic size of the holding is determined on the basis of total standard output of the holding, which is equal to a sum of values for particular agricultural products.
-These values are computed by multiplying acreages of particular crops and number of heads belonging to one holding by relevant standard output coefficients.
+The economic size of the holding is determined on the basis of the total standard output of the holding, which is equal to a sum of values for particular agricultural products.
+These values are computed by multiplying acreages of particular crops and the number of heads belonging to one holding by relevant standard output coefficients.
 There are fourteen economic size classes in total.
 The list of economic size classes including threshold levels of standard output is given in Table 1.